 The Department of Zoology and Entomology offers modules towards three Bachelor of Science programmes (Ecology, Entomology and Zoology) and two majors (Entomology and Zoology).
 The first and second year of each programme is similar, with students taking a broad range of modules to build a strong backgroud in the natural sciences.
 In the third year, students begin to specialise in their respective fields.
+All of our undergraduate modules include a balance of theoretical and practical work to provide our graduates with relevant knowledge and skills.

 NOTE: While modules comprising programmes and majors are prescribed in the yearbook, some modules may be substituted for academic reasons following personalised advice from academic staff within the Department and the approval of the Head of Department where the university timetable permits.